Dynatrace Log Monitoring can reshape incoming log data for better understanding, analysis, or further processing based on rules that you create.

 Select Add processing rule on the Log processing page.

 Provide the name for the log processing rule.

 Provide a log query in the Matcher section.

 A log search query narrows down the available log data for executing this specific rule.
 This is the same search query that you have been using in the log viewer search query (Log viewer).

 The processing rule definition is a log processing instruction about how Dynatrace should transform or modify your log data narrowed down by the Log query.

-The rule definition is created using log processing commands (Log processing commands) and pattern matching (Dynatrace Pattern Language) that allows you to examine incoming log data and modify or create log data elements and attributes.
+The rule definition is created using log processing commands, functions and pattern matching (Dynatrace Pattern Language) that allows you to add, transform or remove incoming log records.
 This gives you total control over how your log data is presented to Dynatrace Log Monitoring.

 Test the log processing rule.

 You can test the rule definition by either downloading the sample log or providing a fragment of the sample log manually in the Log sample text box.

 1. Select a log sample